jerm-jerm/quartz/content/DND Mystrala/3 Journal Entries/Entry 13.md

 Alongside Enoch, I worked to disable those who penetrated our radius.
 However, the auditory manifestations persisted and intensified.
 Five voices soon harmonized: the Matriarchs.
 Katharis, Lysandra, Maelthrumm, Vorynth, and even Valantis.
 They were chanting, channeling spell energy toward my position with calculated precision.
 The language and cadence implying the opening of a gate.

-Whether this gate is an escape or an arrival, I can only assume my mother would not go to such lengths to see me dead.
-I believe my utility still outweighs my cost.
-I must live long enough to face the Matriarchs standing and prove I am worth keeping.
+Whether this gate leads to escape or an arrival, I can only assume my mother would not go to such lengths to see me dead.
+My utility outweighs my cost; I must live long enough to face the Matriarchs and prove it.

 ### Current Location
 - The Embermaw